 While this might seem like a pretty self-evident piece of advice, you’d be surprised how many people damage their teeth in a frenzied effort to get to their present or next bottle of alcohol.
 Even something as relatively benign as tearing open food packaging with your teeth can risk tooth damage similar to that of the hard candies we listed above, so why risk it?
 Scissors, knives, and hands exist for a reason, so use them instead of your chompers and save yourself a visit to your family dentist!

 Maintain Your Dental Health Routine

 We know that this is a really boring point on which to conclude, but it really is important!
 Despite all the changes to schedule and priorities during the holidays, and despite all the food and drink you’ll be consuming, the single best thing you can do to keep your teeth healthy is to maintain the same routine you do when it’s a regular week, assuming you take care of your teeth regularly!
-This means brushing twice a day, flossing, using mouthwash where appropriate, and all of the other things your family dentist tells you every time you visit.
+This means brushing twice a day with the best toothpaste, flossing, using mouthwash where appropriate, and all of the other things your family dentist tells you every time you visit.
 It’s not exciting, but it will keep your pearly whites healthy and glowing for the holidays!

 Contact Your Cary and Holly Springs Dentist for Holiday Help

-If you would like to get a last-minute dental checkup before the new year rolls around, or would like to schedule a family dentistry checkup for your children, contact Sninski & Schmitt Family Dentistry today.
+If you would like to get a last-minute dental checkup before the new year rolls around or would like to schedule a family dentistry checkup for your children, contact Sninski & Schmitt Family Dentistry today.
 We have two convenient offices located in Holly Springs and Cary, and would be more than happy to try and fit you into our holiday schedule.
 If you would like to learn more you can call us at 919-600-6262 (Holly Springs), 919-467-2203 (Cary), or fill out the form below.
 Happy holidays!